NyxIsBad/hijiri.dev-urara/urara/site-index/akguides/gearguide/+page.svelte.md

 **Note:** Gold weapon bonuses are not consistent.
 Some gold weapons are not particularly good!
 Look carefully at the class specific weapon you have to decide if it's better than orange.

-At this point, if you are still using your level 90 weapon for a sub, you should really upgrade to s10.
-It will provide you with a huge bonus amount of pen and raw stats.
-Given how long you will have this, it's almost certainly a good idea to have the highest level orange.
+At this point, if you are still using your level 90 weapon for a sub, you should really upgrade to s5 or s10.
+Weapons tend to be particularly important for pen, because they actually have a base pen value on top of the enchantment card.
+Given how long you will have this, it's almost certainly a good idea to have the highest level weapon you can.
+Once again, Destroyer is the best main weapon core.

+Due to how core procs work, if you are using an orange main weapon, you can actually use a nocturnal main weapon and a destroyer sub core.

 **Top Armor**